Farmer Extension Program

 Waste not, want not: our cashew drying locations called VDCs, or Village Drying Centers, can be found throughout the area, allowing for strategic reduction of product loss.
 Following harvest, cashews often rot while sitting idle or being transported for drying, so we decided to do something about it and give farmers and traders a chance to be more involved in the value-adding process.

-Collectively drying cashews in the communities before transporting them to our warehouses for processing increases the quality of our cashews as well as the value added by the farmers.
 Our supply manager, Made Sudarma, notes that the VDCs “have further empowered surrounding farmer families to engage in quality management and value-adding activities, raising their yearly incomes by 30 percent.”